AI Tools

 Check Price on SlidesAI{:target="_blank" rel="nofollow sponsored"}

-When I tested Canva AI for presentations, the standout feature was the Magic Design tool.
+The standout feature is Magic Design.
 You upload a few images or describe your topic, and it generates multiple complete presentation designs for you to choose from.
-Each option has a distinct visual personality — one might be bold and colorful, another minimal and elegant, a third using your brand colors and fonts.
+Each option has a distinct visual personality: one might be bold and colorful, another minimal and elegant, a third using your brand colors and fonts.
 The range of design options is significantly broader than what other AI tools produce.

 The AI content generation in Canva is competent but not its strongest suit.
 It can write slide text, suggest headlines, and reorganize content, but the output tends to be more generic than what Gamma or Tome produce.
 Where Canva compensates is in the sheer volume of design options available.
 You can drag in animated elements, apply one-click design styles to entire decks, and access millions of stock photos and illustrations without leaving the editor.